-- Now drizzle each one with about a teaspoon of the cinnamon swirl.
+- Now drizzle each one with about ⅔ of a teaspoon of the cinnamon swirl.
 This doesn't need to be precise.
 Aim to use about half of the swirl mixture on this layer, saving the rest for the tops.

 - Evenly divide the remaining batter among the muffin cups, and drizzle the remaining cinnamon swirl mixture on the tops.